-Drug candidates interfering with the function of type 2 helper T cells, or Th2, the biological pathway for PRS-060/AZD1402, and thus anticipated to compete with PRS-060/AZD1402, include those that are being developed or commercialized by Sanof/Regeneron (dupilumab), GSK (mepolizumab), Teva (reslizumab), benralizumab (AstraZeneca, IL-SRá), REGN-3500/SAR-440340 (Regeneron/Sanofi, IL-33) and Amgen/AstraZeneca (tezpelumab).
-Drugs targeting immunomodulatory targets and thus anticipated to compete with our 300-series programs include those that are currently marketed by Bristol-Myers Squibb (ipilimumab and nivolumab), Merck & Co (pembrolizumab), Roche (atezolizumab), Merck Serono/Pfizer (avelumab) and AstraZeneca (durvalumab), among others and drug candidates being developed by Bristol-Myers Squibb (for example, urelumab), Pfizer (for example, utomilumab) and other clinical stage drug candidates also compete with our proprietary and partnered IO programs.
+Drug candidates interfering with the function of type 2 helper T cells, or Th2, the biological pathway for PRS-060/AZD1402, and thus anticipated to compete with PRS-060/AZD1402, include those that are being developed or commercialized by Sanofi/Regeneron (dupilumab), GSK (mepolizumab), Teva (reslizumab), AstraZeneca (benralizumab, IL-5Ra), Connect Biopharma (CBP-201) and Amgen/AstraZeneca (tezepelumab).
+Drugs targeting immunomodulatory targets and thus anticipated to compete with our IO programs include those that are currently marketed by Bristol-Myers Squibb (ipilimumab and nivolumab), Merck & Co (pembrolizumab), Roche (atezolizumab), Merck Serono/Pfizer (avelumab) and AstraZeneca (durvalumab), among others and drug candidates being developed by Bristol-Myers Squibb (for example, urelumab), Pfizer (for example, utomilumab) and other clinical stage drug candidates also compete with our proprietary and partnered IO programs.
 Additionally, a number of other companies, such as Amgen, Affimed, Macrogenics, Daiichi Sankyo, F-star, Inhibrx, Molecular Partners, Xencor, Immunocore and Zymeworks, also are pursuing multispecific or targeted approaches in oncology, and have therapies in development or already commercialized.
-In addition, with respect to cinrebafusp alfa, HER2-targeted therapies in development or already commercialized could compete with us, including drugs developed by Daiichi Sankyo (trastuzumab deruxtecan), Macrogenics (Margetuximab) and Zymeworks (zanidatamab), For additional information about third-party drug candidates that could compete with the drug candidates in our proprietion."
+In addition, with respect to cinrebafusp alfa, HER2-targeted therapies, or therapies targeting HER2+ patients, in development or already commercialized could compete with us, including drugs developed by Daiichi Sankyo (trastuzumab deruxtecan), Macrogenics (Margetuximab) and Zymeworks (zanidatamab), Seagen (tucatinib), and ALX Oncology (ALX-148).
+For additional information about third-party drug candidates that could compete with the drug candidates in our pipeline, see "Business--Competition."